inpta/pinta/README.md

 make use of (`RFIClean`: https://doi.org/10.1051/0004-6361/202040164, `gptool`:to be updated).

 `pinta` is now available at GMRT as an observatory pipeline.
-See this [http://www.ncra.tifr.res.in/~bcj/PintaV6.pdf](user guide) for instructions on how to access `pinta` at GMRT.
+See this [user guide](http://www.ncra.tifr.res.in/~bcj/PintaV6.pdf) for instructions on how to access `pinta` at GMRT.

 ## Installing